-7.132 Course: Managing the Marketing Mix [T-WIWI-102805]
+7.134 Course: Managing the Marketing Mix [T-WIWI-102805]

+Responsible: Prof. Dr. Martin Klarmann

-Responsible:Prof. Dr. Martin KlarmannOrganisation:KIT Department of Economics and ManagementPart of:M-WIWI-101424 - Foundations of Marketing
+Organisation: KIT Department of Economics and Management Part of: M-WIWI-101424 - Foundations of Marketing

-Type Credits Recurrence Version Examination of another type 4,5 Each summer term 2
+Туре Credits Grading scale Recurrence Version Examination of another type 4,5 Grade to a third Each summer term 2

-Events SS 2020 2571152 Managing the Marketing Mix 2 SWS Lecture (V) Klarmann SS 2020 2571153 Übung zu Marketing Mix (Bachelor) 1 SWS Practice (Ü) Moosbrugger, Halbauer
+Events ST 2021 2571152 Managing the Marketing Mix 2 SWS Lecture / Klarmann ST 2021 2571153 Übung zu Marketing Mix (Bachelor) 1 SWS Practice / 🖥 Pade Exams ST 2021 7900023 Managing the Marketing Mix Klarmann

-The assessment is carried out by the preparation and presentation of a case study (max 30 points) as well as a written exam (max 60 points).
-In total, a maximum of 90 points can be achieved in the event.
+The assessment is carried out (according to \$4(2), 3 of the examination regulation) through the preparation and presentation of a case study (max.
+30 points) and a written open book exam (max.
+60 points).
+In total, a maximum of 90 points can be earned during the course.
+In the summer term 2021, the written open book exam will either take place in the lecture hall or online, depending on further pandemic developments.